-Borrow Area N was found to have a Mean (Φ) of 2.07 with a composite 2.4% passing the #200 sieve, a composite 12.7% visual shell material, and an overfill ratio of 1.03-1.40.
-The estimated volume of beach quality, recoverable sand for Borrow Area N is approximately 2.5 MCY and it lies entirely beyond 3NM.
-High confidence volumes were calculated to approximately 1.6 MCY (Figure 12 and Table 3).
+Borrow Area N was found to have a Mean (Φ) of 2.07 with a composite 2.4 percent passing the #200 sieve, a composite 12.7 percent visual shell material, and an overfill ratio of 1.03-1.40.
+The estimated volume of beach quality, recoverable sand for Borrow Area N is approximately 2.5 million cubic yards and it lies entirely beyond 3 nautical miles.
+High confidence volumes were calculated to approximately 1.6 million cubic yards (see Figure 12 and Table 3).

-2.5.3.12 Borrow Area O
+2.6.3.12 Borrow Area O

-Borrow Area O was found to have a Mean (Φ) of 2.22 with a composite 6.7% passing the #200 sieve, a composite 3.4% visual shell material, and an overfill ratio of 1.10-1.18 (Under 10% Silts).
-The estimated volume of beach quality, recoverable sand for Borrow Area O is approximately 7.1 MCY with 6.3 MCY located within 3NM and 0.79 MCY located beyond 3NM ().
-High confidence volumes for Borrow Area O were calculated to approximately 3.5 MCY with 2.9 MCY within 3 NM and 572,190 yd3 beyond 3 NM (Figure 13).
-High confidence volumes for Borrow Area O were calculated to approximately 3.5 MCY with 2.9 MCY within 3 NM and 572,190 yd3 beyond 3 NM (Table 3).
+Borrow Area O was found to have a Mean (Φ) of 2.22 with a composite 6.7 percent passing the #200 sieve, a composite 3.4 percent visual shell material, and an overfill ratio of 1.10-1.18 (Under 10 Percent Silts).
+The estimated volume of beach quality, recoverable sand for Borrow Area O is approximately 7.1 million cubic yards with 6.3 million cubic yards located within 3 nautical miles and 0.79 million cubic yards located beyond 3 nautical miles.
+High confidence volumes for Borrow Area O were calculated to be approximately 3.5 million cubic yards beyond 3 nautical miles and 572,190 cubic yards beyond 3 nautical miles (Figure 13).
+High confidence volumes for Borrow Area O were calculated to be approximately 3.5 million cubic yards beyond 3 nautical miles (Figure 13).
+High confidence volumes for Borrow Area O were calculated to be approximately 3.5 million cubic yards with 2.9 million cubic yards within 3 nautical miles and 572,190 cubic yards with 2.9 million cubic yards within 3 nautical miles and 572,190 cubic yards with 2.9 million cubic yards within 3 nautical miles and 572,190 cubic yards with 2.9 million cubic yards within 3 nautical miles and 572,190 cubic yards with 2.9 million cubic yards within 3 nautical miles and 572,190 cubic yards with 2.9 million cubic yards within 3 nautical miles and 572,190 cubic yards beyond 3 nautical miles (Table 3).

-2.5.3.13 Borrow Area P
+2.6.3.13 Borrow Area P

-Borrow Area P was found to have a Mean (Φ) of 2.32 with a composite 8.6% passing the #200 sieve, a composite 3.0% visual shell material, and on overfill ratio of 1.24-1.64.
-The estimated volume of beach quality, recoverable sand for Borrow Area P is approximately 3.4 MCY and is located entirely within 3NM.
-High confidence volumes for Borrow Area P were calculated to approximately 1.6 MCY (Figure 12 and Table 3).
+Borrow Area P was found to have a Mean (Φ) of 2.32 with a composite 8.6 percent passing the #200 sieve, a composite 3.0 percent visual shell material, and on overfill ratio of 1.24-1.64.
+The estimated volume of beach quality, recoverable sand for Borrow Area P is approximately 3.4 million cubic yards and is located entirely within 3 nautical miles.
+High confidence volumes for Borrow Area P were calculated to approximately 1.6 million cubic yards (see Figure 12 and Table 3).

-Figure 12.
-Estimated high confidence volumes within and beyond 3 NM for Borrow Areas L and N. (Dredge box delineations in the attached Geotechnical Appendix and/or volumes are subject to change and should only be regarded as drafts that are currently under development.)
+Figure 12.Estimated high confidence volumes within and beyond 3 nautical miles for Borrow Areas L and N. (Dredge box delineations and/or volumes are subject to change and should only be regarded as drafts that are currently under development.)

 Figure 13.
-Estimated high confidence volumes within and beyond 3 NM for Borrow Areas O and P. (Dredge box delineations in the attached Geotechnical Appendix and/or volumes are subject to change and should only be regarded as drafts that are currently under development.)
+Estimated high confidence volumes within and beyond 3 nautical miles for Borrow Areas O and P. (Dredge box delineations and/or volumes are subject to change and should only be regarded as drafts that are currently under development.)

-2.6 Loss of Sea Turtle Nesting Habitat
+2.7 Loss of Sea Turtle Nesting Habitat